bnm3k/old-blog/content/posts/13_ranges_difference/index.md

 I arrived at this option entirely by accident since I forgot to add the where clause, but somehow it kept on working.
 When I noticed it, at first I thought it was a bug that might result in an infinite loop given the following scenario: the SQL engine decides to pluck out the duplicate from the final table rather than the working table which then remains non-empty.
-If this is done over and over again, well, we end up with an infinite loop.
-However, the Postgres documentation does seem to guarantee that the duplicate row will be plucked out from the working table rather than the result table - [link](https://www.postgresql.org/docs/9.1/queries-with.html):
+If this is done over and over again, well, we end up with the infinite loop.
+However, Postgres' documentation does seem to guarantee that the duplicate row will be plucked out from the working table rather than the result table - [link](https://www.postgresql.org/docs/9.1/queries-with.html):

 > ...
 Evaluate the recursive term, substituting the current contents of the working table for the recursive self-reference.
 For UNION (but not UNION ALL), discard duplicate rows and rows that duplicate any previous result row...

 Still, for the sake of clarity, I opted for the `where clause` to make the termination condition explicit.
-All in all, to make the logic reusable, I wrapped it into an SQL function.
-I also shifted to `union all` since as long as booked slots don't overlap, there shouldn't be any duplicate rows in the result to begin with.
+All in all, for reusability, I wrapped it into an SQL function.
+I also shifted to `union all` since as long as booked slots don't overlap, there shouldn't be any non-empty duplicate rows in the result to begin with.

 ```sql
 create or replace function get_available(int4range)